What is a Stroke?

 Ischemic stroke occurs when blood vessels present in the neck and brain get blocked.
 This impedes blood circulation and oxygen supply to the brain, leading to an ischemic stroke.
 This is the most prevalent type and occurs in about 90 percent of stroke cases.

 Much rarer than the ischemic stroke, this appears to be present in just 10 to 15 percent of the cases, but can be responsible for up to 40 percent of deaths caused by stroke.
 In the case of a hemorrhagic stroke, the blood vessel ruptures, causing disruption in the blood flow.
 This causes the blood to leak into the brain, which builds up and compresses the brain tissue (x).

 Hemorrhagic stroke has two types — aneurysm and arteriovenous malformation.
-An aneurysm occurs when the cerebral aneurysm bursts or due to leakage of blood vessels in brain, this causes a hemorrhagic stroke, which is a very rare type of stroke.
+An aneurysm occurs when the cerebral aneurysm bursts or due to leakage of blood vessels in the brain, causing a hemorrhagic stroke, which is a very rare type of stroke.

 Arteriovenous malformation (AVM) is very rare and is present in a small amount of cases.
 With AVM, the arteries are developed abnormally and tangled, which causes the blood to be diverted away from the brain.
 In the cases of AVM, individuals experience bleeding in the brain.

 If you or someone around you happens to experience any of the mentioned symptoms, seek medical treatment right away.
 The sooner the treatment, the better the chances of recovery.

 The warning signs may disappear and fluctuate, but remember that depending on the location and the type of stroke and its complexity, all of these symptoms can greatly differ (x).

 The symptoms of a stroke can be remembered with the mnemonic “F.A.S.T” (x).

 Ask the person to smile, if one side of the smile is higher than the other or if they are unable to smile at all, this is a sign of stroke.
 Additionally, one eye may close.